alexG53090/Times-Machine/README.md

 # Times-Machine
-Search The New York Times for any article
+Search The New York Times for any article, by keyword.

 ####Hop in the Times Machine!
 ```
-1. Fork and Download this Repo
+1. Fork and Clone this Repository
 2. Open up the directory
 3. Double-click the index.html file
 ```